 The 2003 Plan does not provide for acceleration of the vesting period upon the occurrence of certain corporate transactions.
-However, the board or a compensation committee may provide in individual option agreements that if the options are not substituted or exchanged by a successor company, then the vesting of the options shall accelerate.
+However, the board or compensation committee may provide in individual option agreements that if the options are not substituted or exchanged by a successor company, then the vesting of the options shall accelerate.

 Adjustments to the number of options or exercise price shall not be made in the event of rights offering on outstanding shares.
-Sale of the underlying shares is subject to a right of first refusal until the consummation of our initial public offering.